-Since this time, many people have appealed against the concept of defining the black music genre by a word as narrow as urban.
+Since then, many people have appealed against the concept of defining the black music genre by a word as narrow as urban.
 However, one positive outcome is how much exposure artists managed to get from the rise of American urban radio networks.

 The rise of urban radio broadcasting

-In 2004, all of the top 12 songs in the Billboard Hot 100 came from black music artists, and they also accounted for 80% of all the number one R&B hits for the years.
+In 2004, all of the top 12 songs in the Billboard Hot 100 came from black music artists, and they also accounted for 80% of all the number-one R&B hits for the year.
 Urban music had become the music of the generation.

 The influence of American urban radio was so great that it crossed the seas, influencing musical charts around the world.

 People in the UK and Canada also began tuning into some of the biggest artists of the time, including everyone from Rihanna to Akon and Usher.

 Today, more than 335 stations that still claim the title of “urban” broadcast to listeners around the United States.
 As mentioned above, these stations don’t always stick purely to sharing the latest music on the charts.